 For those traveling to Sarasota on a budget, you will be happy to know that there is a great campground nearby.

-Parking spaces at the campground are tight, but on the plus side, it located right on the beach.
+Parking spaces at the campground are tight, but it's located right on the beach.

-We will be putting Turtle Beach back on our list of fun, free things to do in Sarasota to do again next time we visit.
+We will be putting Turtle Beach back on our list of fun, free things to do in Sarasota the next time we visit.

 5. Unconditional Surrender Statue